ebuildy/docker-nginx/README.md

-Yet another Docker image with Nginx and LetEncrypt, from Debian Jessie (8), with healcheck port 80 and 443.
+Yet another Docker image with Nginx and LetsEncrypt, from Debian Jessie (8), with healcheck port 80 and 443.

 ## nginx